QueAnh-NgNguyen/Pytorch-Lecture-Notes/README.md

 # Pytorch-Lecture-Notes
+This Lecture Notes will help me review my knowlegde better and help beginners think Pytorch is not hard.

+# Install
 Install Pytorch link:  https://pytorch.org/get-started/locally/

 You should roll-down in the link above, it also show how to check your Pytorch